 Exchange 2003

 The connection API used for Exchange 2003 is the Microsoft Extended Messaging API (MAPI).
 MAPI makes use of RPC (Remote Procedure Call).
 The design around MAPI and RPC make it a very chatty service and can use many different TCP ports.
-For sites where the Exchange server is off-site or hosted, an additional tunnelling over HTTP (RPC-over-HTTP / RoH / Outlook Anywhere) can be used to simplify firewall rules.
+For sites where the Exchange server is offsite or hosted, an additional tunnelling over HTTP (RPC-over-HTTP / RoH / Outlook Anywhere) can be used to simplify firewall rules.
 The RoH server component is traditionally installed on the same server as Outlook Web Access (CAS - Client Access Server).

-The Microsoft Office Outlook client (2003, 2007, 2010) MUST be installed on the Riva server to provide the Extended MAPI provider.
+The Microsoft Office Outlook client (2010, 2007, 2003) MUST be installed on the Riva server to provide the Extended MAPI provider.
 Because the Outlook client is required, Riva cannot be installed on your Exchange server.

 Riva Impersonation Methods